cell-org/tutorial.cell.computer/README.md

 We have just looked at how you can use the `receiver` opcode to specify a single allowed receiver.
 This is the most efficient way to specify a single receiver when you have a specific account in mind.

-However sometimes you may want to create a script that can be gifted to anyone on a list.
+However sometimes you may want to create a script to allow **anyone from a list** to receive the minted token.

 For this purpose you can use the `receivers` opcode to specify multiple accounts allowed to receive the gift.
 Here's a quick difference: